Peter Stastny / Peter Lehmann (Eds.): Alternatives Beyond

 |

-in 1955, has completed a PhD on suicide as a crisis of the
+born in 1955, has completed a PhD on suicide as a crisis of

 This research, motivated by David's personal history of suicide

-is necessary to understand suicide, but that the first-person
+necessary to understand suicide, but that the first-person voice

-voice is systematically excluded from current suicide research.
+is systematically excluded from current suicide research.
+During

-During his research, he has embraced Mad Culture as a liberating
+his research, he has embraced Mad Culture as a liberating community

-community of people fighting for greater depth, sensitivity,
+of people fighting for greater depth, sensitivity, compassion

-compassion and justice for those struggling for mental, emotional,
+and justice for those struggling for mental, emotional, social

-social and spiritual wellbeing.
-Prior to his years of madness,
+and spiritual wellbeing.
+Prior to his years of madness, David

-David worked in the computer software industry as a programmer,
+worked in the computer software industry as a programmer, designer

-designer and analyst, and as a university lecturer.
-He has
+and analyst, and as a university lecturer.
+He has lived in New

-lived in New York, Delhi and London and now he lives in Castlemaine,
+York, Delhi and London and now he lives in Castlemaine, an old

 |